prashnani/PerceptualImageError/dataset/dataset_README.md

         year      = {2017}}

-For comments on improving this dataset release or questions or for reporting errors, please contact Ekta Prashnani or raise an issue on Github.
+For comments on improving this dataset release or questions or for reporting errors, please contact Ekta Prashnani or raise an issue on GitHub.

 ## Acknowledgements:
 This project was supported in part by NSF grants IIS-1321168 and IIS-1619376, as well as a Fall 2017 AI Grant (awarded to Ekta Prashnani).